rs/rest-layer/README.md

 This tells the `resource.Index` to bind the `post` schema at the `posts` endpoint.
 The resource collection URL is then `/posts` and item URLs are `/posts/<post_id>`.

-The [resource.DefaultConf](https://godoc.org/github.com/rs/rest-layer/resource#pkg-variables) variable is a pre-defined [resource.Conf](https://godoc.org/github.com/rs/rest-layer/resource#Conf) type with sensible default.
+The [resource.DefaultConf](https://godoc.org/github.com/rs/rest-layer/resource#pkg-variables) variable is a pre-defined [resource.Conf](https://godoc.org/github.com/rs/rest-layer/resource#Conf) type with sensible defaults.
 You can customize the resource behavior using a custom configuration.

 The `resource.Conf` type has the following customizable properties: